NCBI-Hackathons/phenotypeXpression/README.md

 ## Installation

-Implemented in Python 3.6 and R. For simplicity, the install script setup.sh utilizes a conda environment and rpy2 for a self contained environment.
+Implemented in Python 3.6 and R. For simplicity, the install script setup.sh utilizes a conda environment for a self contained environment.
 Tested environments include Anaconda3 4.3 and Anaconda3 4.4.
 To install:

 ```
 git clone https://github.com/NCBI-Hackathons/phenotypeXpression.git